-Multiple factors including the COVID-19 pandemic and the proliferation of mobile devices have led to increased interest in remote medical solutions.
-The ability to provide different kinds of healthcare remotely has many benefits for patients and medical professionals.
+Multiple factors including the COVID-19 pandemic and the proliferation of mobile devices have significantly affected the amount of the number of patients who got remote clinical services via the global telehealth and telemedicine market.
 The future of healthcare delivery will rely on solutions such as remote medical assistance.

-Words such as telecare, telehealth, and telemedicine are all commonly used when discussing remote healthcare.
+There can be some confusion regarding the difference between telecare, telehealth, and telemedicine that are all commonly used when discussing remote healthcare.
 While these terms are all related, they address different aspects of providing healthcare remotely.
-At times, there can be some confusion regarding their meaning and usage.
-In this article, we will look more closely at these terms and identify how they differ.
+In this article, we will look closely at telehealth vs telemedicine and telecare and identify how they differ.

 What is Telemedicine?